-We’ve been running the Luvuvhu 4-night trail for a year now, and feedback consistently requests that trailists are given longer to rest and relax in the bush, and enjoy the environment, especially in Makuya Park.
+We’ve consistently received requests that trailists are given longer to rest and relax in the bush, and enjoy the environment, especially in Makuya Park.

 To cater for this interest, we are now offering a limited number of departures for the Luvuvhu Special, an exciting safari 4×4 route in South Africa with a 6-night itinerary that includes 2 nights south, and 4 nights in the north.
 The 4 nights is Makuya Park only cover two camps, reducing ‘pack-up and move’ pressure.